AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/bulk-import.md

 ---
 # Using Bulk Import

-The Bulk Import tool in AEM as a Cloud Service allows administrators to import assets in bulk from cloud storage (Azure Blob Storage or Amazon S3) in a safe and efficient manner.
+The Bulk Import tool in AEM as a Cloud Service allows administrators to import assets in bulk from cloud storage in a safe and efficient manner.

+>[!TIP]
+>
+> The input sources in this video only show Azure Blob Storage and Amazon S3; however the available sources continue to grow over time.
+For a complete list of supported input sources, please refer to the available options in product, or [documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/add-assets.html#bulk-upload).

 >[!VIDEO](https://video.tv.adobe.com/v/329680?quality=12&learn=on)